naveenrc/naveenrc.github.io/citibikenyc/README.md

 Citi bike is providing data about all the rides from its birth.
 Lets dive into it and explore it.

+> __Note:__ Each plot opens up in a new tab.
+Every plot has a tool box using which you can interact with the plot by zooming in, dragging or hover over the data points to get the data at a point.

 ## Collective distance
 Click on the image to open interactive plot [![image](https://user-images.githubusercontent.com/30205620/29032466-727b5616-7b5f-11e7-8c95-33e44ae5455c.png)](https://htmlpreview.github.io/?https://github.com/naveenrc/naveenrc.github.io/blob/master/citibikenyc/total_distance.html)<br>